 As European Semester will play a key role in the implementation of such Recovery Plans, it becomes essential to push forward the revision process of this fundamental coordination tool and transform it into a useful instrument able to grasp the changes affecting vital aspects of our daily life: health, education and work.

-Accordingly, they develop a set of 9 recommendations for a new Semester that truly tackles inequalities.
-The key recommendation is to start monitoring inequalities.
+The key recommendation of the Policy Study by Lorenza Antonucci and Francesco Corti is to start monitoring inequalities.
 Currently, there is a focus on absolute poverty and little information about the trends affecting the European middle class.
 The indices of the Semester must be upgraded; monitoring work precarity, households’ financial insecurities and access to key services like child and elderly care have to be part of the European toolkit for the coordination of the recovery.

-This study was carried out by FEPS in partnership with SOLIDAR, Kalevi Sorsa Foundation, Fondazione Pietro Nenni and Društva Progresiva.
+This event was co-organsied by: FEPS, SOLIDAR, Kalevi Sorsa Foundation, Fondazione Pietro Nenni and Društva Progresiva.

 “László Andor discussing at the Delphi Economic Forum about the importance of social inclusion and ways to strengthen it”

 Research shows Ireland is too reliant on voluntary sector for mental health services

 RTÉ Radio 1 talks about our case studies 'Is an EU-wide approach to the mental health crisis necessary?', published in collaboration with Think-tank for Action on Social Change (TASC)

 Irish Examiner article on FEPS and TASC policy study "Is an EU-wide approach to the Mental Health Crisis necessary?"